akarzim/rails-templates/README.md

 ### Locale (optional)
 You'll be asked for which locales you want to install and configure.
 The available choices are listed in the [Rails i18n](https://github.com/svenfuchs/rails-i18n#available-locales) `README.md` file.
 These locales will be downloaded from this repo and automatically available in your project and added to the `_header.slim` partial layout's locale switches.

+### DRY
+We also add a set of [Rails Responders](https://github.com/plataformatec/responders) to dry up our application.

 ## Troubleshooting
 ### Rspec:install never end